Mikesch-mp/icingaweb2-module-grafana/README.md

 The name of the Grafana dashboard to use.

 **PanelId**
-The panelId of the graph.
+Single panelId or comma seperated list of panelIds for the graph(s).
 You can get if if you click on "share" at the graph title.

 **Timerange**
 The time range for this service graph only.